 Dan Russo was named the Head Men’s Lacrosse Coach at Wentworth Institute of Technology on July 20, 2011.
-The sixth head coach in program history, he enters his eighth season as the head coach and 11th season involved with the program.
+The sixth head coach in program history, he enters his ninth season as the head coach and 12th season involved with the program.

 During Russo’s first season at the helm the Leopards may have finished 2-11, however, two of those losses were by a combined four goals, including a 7-6, overtime loss to Nichols, and were in many other contests until the latter stages.
 He won his first game as a head coach, defeating Mass.
 Maritime, 8-6, on March 14, 2012.
 The Leopards also improved by taking fewer penalties in four seasons.